Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `automaticFailover`

+Default to true.
 Enable automatic failover for regions.

 - Required: No
 - Type: bool